kubevirt/demo/README.md

 # KubeVirt Demo

-This demo can be used to deploy [KubeVirt](https://www.kubevirt.io) on [minikube](https://github.com/kubernetes/minikube/).
+This demo will deploy [KubeVirt](https://www.kubevirt.io) on an existing [minikube](https://github.com/kubernetes/minikube/).

-You can use it to start playing with KubeVirt.

 This has been tested on the following distributions: